 Sift the flour.
-In a bowl of a stand mixer, add the sifted flour, egg yolks, sugar, butter pieces and vanilla extract.
+In a bowl of a stand mixer, add the sifted flour, egg yolks, sugar, butter pieces, and vanilla extract.
 Beat until evenly mixed.
-If you don’t have a mixer you can use your hands to work all the ingredients together until they are well blended and form a slightly sticky dough.
+If you don’t have a mixer you can use do this by hand and work all the ingredients together until they are well blended.
+Batter would be thick.

-Transfer the batter to a 9-inch buttered tart pan.
+Transfer the batter to a 9-inch buttered tart pan or cake pan.
 Spread the batter and smooth the top with a spatula.
-Brush the top with egg glaze made earlier.

 Draw a criss-cross pattern using a fork.
-Bake for about 45 – 55 minutes or until golden brown and firm to the touch.
+Bake for about 45 – 50 minutes or until golden brown and firm (springs back slightly when touched).

 Transfer to a wire rack.
-Let cool for about 10 minutes and then remove from the pan.
+Let cool slightly (about 5-10 minutes) and then remove from the pan.
 Cool completely before serving.
 This cake lasts for several days assuming it’s not consumed right away as it’s so yummy!
 Perfect with coffee or tea!

 If you like what you see and would like to receive new recipe updates, we’d love you to subscribe to our posts or join our site.
 Needless to say, we’d love you to like us on Facebook too where you can get more recipes and updates.
 Thanks and happy browsing!